issa-me-sush/ethglobalba-2025/README.md

 The top N (20) tweets by this score become arenas if they don’t already exist in DB.

+During discovery, new arenas are also classified into coarse categories using an LLM in a single batched call (when `OPENAI_API_KEY` is available):

+- `crypto` – CT, onchain, DeFi, NFTs, airdrops, Base, etc.
+- `ai` – AI / tech / dev tools / startups.
+- `politics` – elections, geopolitics, policy.
+- `meme` – jokes / shitposts / culture.
+- `other` – everything else.

+These are stored in the `arenas.category` column and surfaced in the UI as category pills and filters in the feed.

 ### 5.2 Banger line & score line (different thresholds per mode)

 At discovery time we store both: